mtacker/snowflake-demo/02_github_actions_setup.md

 <img src="./.images/git_integration.png" alt="Git Integration with Snowflake using a local stage" width="600" height="600">

 ## Summary of Steps:
-- Create Snowflake Trial Accounts (DEV/QA/PRD)
+1) Create Snowflake Trial Accounts (DEV/QA/PRD)
-- Laptop configurations (VS Code, Snowflake CLI, Git CLI for managing secrets)
+2) Laptop configurations (VS Code, Snowflake CLI, git CLI for managing secrets)
-- Create Snowflake database for integration with Github using provided script
+3) Create Snowflake database for integration with Github (script provided)
+4) Github setups (create a personal access token)
+5) Configure Snowflake accounts to connect to Github
-- Create an environment file for ease of updating Github secrets
+6) Create an environment file for ease of updating Github secrets
-- Github setups (create a personal access token)
-- Configure Snowflake accounts to be able to connect to Github using provided script
+6) Configure Snowflake accounts to be able to connect to Github (script provided)
-- Add Snowflake account secrets to remote repository
+7) AAdd Snowflake account secrets to remote git repository
-- Clone this repo, make code changes (DDL), push to repository and verify your changes are reflected in Snowflake
+8) Clone this repo, make code changes (DDL), push to repository and verify your changes are reflected in Snowflake

 ## Step 1: Create Snowflake trial accounts